Robin Theryoung

 Robin Theryoung (born November 11, 1978, in Southfield, Michigan) is an American goalballer.
 She has been on medal-winning teams since the World Goalball Championships in 1998, where she shared a bronze medal.
 She has a master's degree in Blind Rehabilitation from Western Michigan University.
 Her vision is blurred due to albinism.

+Education

+Theryoung holds a Master's degree in Blindness and Low Vision studies from the Western Michigan University.